-Half of my time used to be wasted asking the same question to ChatGPT, then Claude, then Gemini, switching tabs to compare.
-Then second-guessing whichever one sounded most confident.
+Half of my pre-trade prep used to be asking the same setup to ChatGPT, then Claude, then Gemini, comparing tabs, second-guessing whichever sounded most confident on Bank Nifty levels or rupee positioning.

 So I built Dalal — one prompt, six open-weight LLMs answering in parallel on Cloudflare's edge, with a synthesizer pointing out where they agreed and where one probably hallucinated.
-The cross-check that should have always existed.
+The cross-check before any trade you can't undo.

-Anyone can list features and pricing.
-The valuable signal is: which tool did the operator actually keep paying for after 6 months?
+Anyone can list brokerage rates and account minimums.
+The valuable signal is: which broker did real traders actually keep using after their first margin call?

 What I do: I publish the live list of what I pay for monthly.
 When I cancel something, I write why.